Deepbaran/movie-rating-service/README.md

 This repository contains the backend of a movie rating service.
 The APIs are written in Go and Gin.
 For persistence, SQLite is used as the DB and Gorm is used for ORM.

 # TODO
-- Follow Golang Patterns and anti-patterns
-- Remove frameowrks and ORMs
+- Remove GORM
-- Dockerize the project
-- Use a .yml file to create CICD pipeline (possibly Kubernetes/EKS???) to put it on AWS
-- Replace SQLite with RDS
+- Write Test Cases
 - Make the API calls concurrent
 - Proper Documentation
-- Write Test Cases